andresr27/EKS-workshop/Readme.md

 > kubectl exec -it <YOUR-READINESS-POD-NAME> -- touch /tmp/healthy

-# HPA

-Deploy the Metrics Server
+# Deploy the Metrics Server

 Method 1: Works but gives unknown for the target CPU when getting hpa